-We believe we have operated, and we intend to continue to operate, in a manner that has allowed us, and will allow us to continue, to qualify as a REIT for U.S. federal income tax purposes commencing with the taxable year ended December 31, 2017.
+We believe we have operated, and we intend to continue to operate, in a manner, to qualify as a REIT for U.S. federal income tax purposes commencing with the taxable year ended December 31, 2017.
 Accordingly, we generally will not be subject to U.S. federal income taxes on our taxable income to the extent that we annually distribute all of our net taxable income, determined without regard to the dividends paid deduction and excluding net capital gains, to our stockholders and maintain our qualification as a REIT.